ka65359/kai-kong-music-lib/README.md

 ---
 ## Requirements
-This application is currently only supported in chrome when running the project locally.
+This application is currently only supported in Chrome when running the project locally.
 Please see step 5.

 ## Instructions to run locally
 1. Clone the repo